 - Tranquility Bay Beach House Resort

-LOWER PINES and BIG PINE KEY
+LOWER KEYS and BIG PINE KEY

 The Lower Keys and Big Pine Key are home to two national wildlife refuges and a national marine sanctuary.
 Unlike the Upper Keys that were formed from limestone, the Lower Keys come from large, fossilized coral reefs.
 Young artists flock to this part of the Florida Keys, which is why there’s a cultural festival on Stock Island to celebrate them.
 Here, you’ll see wildlife species that you likely won’t find anywhere else!